deepcurator/DCC/src/code2graph/README.md

 # Code2Graph

 ## How to run?

-The required packages are listed in [requirements.txt](requirements.txt).
-The following command could be used to install these packages in the target Python environment:
+The code to graph has been written and tested using Python3.6.
+Hence, for optimal usage, we suggest performing the following tests in Python3.6.

+### Running in Windows and OSX
+You can launch the jupyter notebook describing the usage of the code2graph using following ways:

+Install the conda environment.
 ```
-pip install -r requirements.txt
+pip install conda
 ```

-Below are more detailed sample commands to create a new environment named 'c2g' using conda command line, to install the requirements, and to run the notebook using this new environment as its kernel:
+After the conda environment is installed, you can launch the jupyter notebook using following scripts.
 ```
 conda create --name c2g python=3.6
 activate c2g